In this tutorial, we will see L293d Motor Driver Working Operation.

-Pin4, Pin5, Pin12 and Pin13 are ground pins which should ideally be connected to microcontroller’s ground.
+Pin4, Pin5, Pin12, and Pin13 are ground pins that should ideally be connected to the microcontroller’s ground.

 Pin2, Pin7, Pin10 and Pin15 are logic input pins.
 These are control pins which should be connected to microcontroller pins.
 Pin2 and Pin7 control the first motor (left); Pin10 and Pin15 control the second motor(right).